Movoda Manual - Entropy

 The Discworld novels by Terry Pratchet are hilarious.
 Discworld represents* some of the best satire I've ever read and it gets better as you get further into the publishing series**.

-Elizabeth H. Boyer's “World of the Alfar” series consists of four stand-alone novels based on Norse mythology.
+Elizabeth H. Boyer's “World of the Alfar” series consists of four novels based on Scandinavian folklore.
 The Sword and the Satchel, The Elves and the Otterskin, The Thrall and the Dragon's Heart, and The Wizard and the Warlord.
-They aren't lengthy sagas, but it does help to have at least a passing familiarity with Norse myths.
-Good sword and sorcery stories with a different feel from your standard fantasy realms.
+Good reluctant/unconventional hero stories with a different feel from your standard fantasy realms.
 I haven't gotten around to her “Wizard's War” or “Skyla” series yet, but I plan to check them out when I get a chance.

 Books for younger readers

 “The Dark is Rising” sequence by Susan Cooper.
 This series is very good.
-The various books follow the adventures of Will Stanton and others as the try to stop “The Dark” from turning the world into a place of evil.
-The first book was made into a movie called “The Seeker” which was kind of so-so.
-Don't let the mediocre movie put you off though, these books are excellent.
-I first read them when I was about 12 and enjoyed them immensely.
+The various books follow the adventures of Will Stanton and others as they try to stop “The Dark” from turning the world into a place of evil.
+The first book was made into a movie called “The Seeker” which was extremely mediocre.
+Don't let the forgettable movie put you off though, these books are excellent.
+I first read them when I was about 12 and loved them.

 “Danny the Champion of the World” by Roald Dahl.
 Roald Dahl has written many excellent children's books including “The Witches”, “Matilda”, and of course “Charlie and the Chocolate Factory”.
 I have yet to read a book written by him that disappointed.